PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

   zlib: '1.2.8' }
 ```

-The first field is our module along with it's version number.
+The first field is our module along with its version number.

 If we added new backwards compatible functionality, we could run: